 Anyone who enters the IVA who owns property should study the equity release clause in years four or five where they will be expected to introduce funds into the IVA from the equity in the property, that may or may not seem like much at the point of entry into the IVA but take the average increase in property say 4% per annum over the next 5 years by increasing a £200000 property to £243000 at the time of release, creditors will expect some of this equity before you are released from the scheme.

-As with all debt solutions there are positives and negatives, go to an IVA company for debt advice you will be given an IVA, in fairness come to me I only provide a bankruptcy service, I do this when the debtor has decided this is the route they want to go, this is why for debt advice you should only go to either The Money Advice Service or one of the National Debt Charities who only have your interests at heart to ensure you are given the full picture of all debt solutions so you are on the right track to debt recovery from day one.
+As with all debt solutions there are positives and negatives, go to an IVA company for debt advice you will be given an IVA, I only provide a Full Bankruptcy service, I do this when the debtor has decided this is the route they want to go, this is why for debt advice you should only go to either The Money Advice Service or one of the National Debt Charities who only have your interests at heart to ensure you are given the full picture of all debt solutions so you are on the right track to debt recovery from day one.